 Update #6 – Top 7 Core Exercises (12 minutes)

 I asked Dean Somerset, “What are his Top 7 Core Exercises?”
-He sent me these 7 exercises.
-I take you through the exercises.
-Dean gives you bodyweight, stability ball, medicine ball, dumbbells and cable exercises to improve core fitness.
+He sent me these seven exercises.
+Dean gives you bodyweight, stability ball, medicine ball, dumbbells, and cable exercises to improve core fitness.
+I will take you through the activities.

 Update #7 – Top 9 Meathead Exercises (13 minutes)